|Board of Directors||Directors Emeriti|

 James is also a Director of Rollo Capital Management, a Boston-based investment firm focused on both public and private investments in the advance material sector where he advises and invests in early-stage companies.
 Previously James was a General Partner of Megunticook Management, an early stage venture capital fund investing in media, communications, and technology companies.

 Prior to Megunticook, James worked for Corning Incorporated as a business manager in the Advanced Display and Telecom Products Divisions and began his career in corporate finance with JP Morgan in New York and London.
 James has served on a number of non-profit boards focused on education and kids-at-risk, including most recently Shady Hill School, St. Paul's School, and Citizens for Juvenile Justice.
-He is currently a Trustee of the Corning Museum of Glass, a Director of The Triangle Fund in Corning, NY and an Overseer of the Epiphany School in Boston, MA.
+He is currently a Trustee of the Corning Museum of Glass, a Director of The Triangle Fund in Corning, NY, a Director of Beyond Conflict in Boston, and an Overseer of the Epiphany School in Boston, MA.
 James received his B.A. from Harvard College.

 Alan has been a member of Market Street’s Board of Directors since September 1993 and was Chairman of the Board from 1998-2009.
-He currently serves as Vice Chairman of Market Street’s Board of Directors, Chair of the Nominating/Governance Committee and Chair of Investment Committee.
+He currently serves as Vice Chairman of Market Street’s Board of Directors, Chair for the Investment committee and serves on the Nominating/Governance committee.

 Carolyn has been a member of Market Street’s Board of Directors since June 2014 and serves on the Compensation and Investment committees.
 Carolyn is an Executive Vice President of Fiera Capital Inc. and heads the Direct Client Management Group.
 She was a founder of Samson Capital Advisors and served as the Chairman of the Principals Meeting, and also as a Portfolio Manager and member of the Management and Investment Committees.
 Samson Capital was purchased by Fiera Capital Corporation in October 2015.